sharife/receptorstudio/site/content/_index.md

 image: /img/home-jumbotron.jpg
 approach:
     heading: Why Receptor?
-    text: "Our thoughtful and collaborative process puts our clients at the center of everything we do.
+    text: "We’re a tight-knit group of critical idealists, on a mission to make science communication more accessible, inclusive, and exciting.
 Though we bring years of expertise, we also know what it takes to explore new ideas: open communication, flexibility, and trust.
 Plus, we're a lot of fun."
 services:
     - image: img/icon-strategy.svg
       heading: Creative Strategy